Toi invasion: History

 After that, they raided Chikuzen Province's Ido, Shima, and Sawara counties, and on April 9, they raided Hakata.
 For a week, using Noko Island in the Hakata Bay as a base, they sacked villages and kidnapped over 1000 Japanese, mostly women and young girls, for use as slaves.
 The Dazaifu, the administrative center of Kyūshū, then raised an army and successfully drove the pirates away.

 After that, they then raided Matsuura County, Hizen Province from April 13 to May 20, and were eventually repelled by Genchi, the founder of the "Matsuura 48 Parties", and after attacking Tsushima again, they retreated towards the Korean Peninsula.

-A few months later, the Goryeo delegate Jeong Jaryang (鄭子良) reported that the Goryeo navy had intercepted the pirates off of Weonsan and eliminated them.
+A few months later, the Goryeo delegate Jeong Jaryang (鄭子良) reported that the Goryeo navy had intercepted the pirates off of Wonsan and eliminated them.
 They rescued around 300 Japanese captives.
 Under Korean captivity "they were provided white clothes and fed meals with silverware".
 The Korean government then repatriated them back to Japan where they were thanked by the Dazaifu and given rewards.
 There remain detailed reports by two captive women, Kura no Iwame and Tajihi no Akomi, with Kura no Iwame's report being copied down.

 The Japanese children and women kidnapped by the Jurchens were mostly likely forced to become prostitutes and sex slaves.
 Only 270 or 259 Japanese on 8 ships were returned when Goryeo managed to intercept them.
-1280 Japanese were taken prisoner, 374 Japanese were killed and 380 Japanese owned livestock were killed for food.
+1280 Japanese were taken prisoner, 374 Japanese were killed and 380 Japanese-owned livestock were killed for food.

 These Jurchen pirates lived in what is today Hamgyŏngdo, North Korea.